 See more great fruits to feed to your dog

 Herbs that can boost your dog immune system

 Rosemary is healthy for your dog in small quantities.
-It is a good source of Vitamin A, Thiamin and Magnesium.
-Rosemary is also a great source of Vitamin C and B6, Calcium, Iron and Folate.
+It is a good source of Vitamin A, Thiamin, and Magnesium.
+Rosemary is also a great source of Vitamin C and B6, Calcium, Iron, and Folate.
 This is a powerful antioxidant for people, as well as dogs.
 How can you give rosemary to your dog?
-Sprinkle it on top of their dog food or use in homemade doggy treats.
+Sprinkle it on top of their dog food or use it in homemade doggy treats.
 Your dog might not want to eat fresh rosemary because it has a strong smell.
 If he is curious, then you should encourage him to eat some.
 Only small quantities should be fed to your dog.

 Rosemary is a strong and organic flea repellent.
-It will not get rid of fleas but can help repel and prevent a flea infestation.
+It will not get rid of fleas but can help repel and prevent flea infestation.